jtoth7824/employee_directory/README.md

 # employee_directory

-The Budget Tracker is an application to allow a user to track their expenses both in an online and offline capacity.
-A user enters a name for the transaction along with an amount.
-The user then clicks a button to either add or subtract that value as the transaction amount.
-The new balance is displayed and a graph charting the transactions is displayed.

-As the user utilizes the application while connected to internet, the entries are stored in a mongo Atlas database.
-If the user loses the internet connection and goes offline, then any transactions continued to be made on the page are then stored instead in an IndexedDb for the browser.
-Upon reconnection to the internet, the entries made while offline are then copied to the Atlas database and the IndexedDb is cleared.

-This application utilizes a no-sql database along with an IndexedDb (while in offline mode).
-The application is also a progressive web application (PWA) that incorporated a manifest file and a service worker.
-The application has been deployed to Heroku and connected to a mongo Atlas database.
+The Employee Directory is an application that displays a list of employee information and permits the user to search on any field displayed (first/last name, address, city, state, phone number).
+The user is also able to click any of the column names in the employee directory and the table is sorted in ascending or descending order by that column name.
+Click the same column name again reverses the sort order.
+The employee directory is refreshed with a new list of employees every time the page is reloaded.
+As the user types a search term and the list is filtered, clicking a column name will sort the resulting data set.

+This application was built using React and utilizes component state.
+The employee data is retrieved from a 3rd party API (randomuser.me)  The application was deployed to Github pages..

 ## Table of Contents
 * [Screenshots](#Screenshots)